Iambiswajit-C/digitalsparkhq/privacy-policy.md

     <h2 class="fw-bold gradient-text mb-4">1.
 Introduction</h2>
     <p class="text-white-75">
       Welcome to Digital Spark HQ.
-This Privacy Policy describes how Digital Spark HQ, a registered digital agency operating under the legal entity SB Global Ventures, collects, uses, and protects your personal and business information.
+This Privacy Policy describes how Digital Spark HQ, collects, uses, and protects your personal and business information.
 We are committed to ensuring your privacy is protected when you interact with our website, our digital outreach, or our services.
     </p>

     <h2 class="fw-bold gradient-text mt-5 mb-4">2.
 Information We Collect</h2>